Typography Handbook.

 Conclusion

 Good web typography is still harder than it should be.
-The fundamentals here – hierarchy, rhythm, scale, color, loading – don’t change much, but the implementation details do.
+The fundamentals here – hierarchy, rhythm, scale, colour, loading – don’t change much, but the implementation details do.
 This edition attempts to keep those details current while staying true to the spirit of the original work.

 Further reading is the real education.
 The resources listed throughout are the ones worth your time.